inovector/mixpost/README.md

     'cache_prefix' => env('MIXPOST_CACHE_PREFIX', 'mixpost'),

     /*
+     * Define log channel
+     * Captures connection errors with social networks or third parties used in Mixpost in a separate channel.
+     * Leave blank if you want to use Laravel's default log channel */
+    'log_channel' => env('MIXPOST_LOG_CHANNEL'),

+    /*
      * The media component is integrated with third-party services Unsplash.com and Tenor.com
      * Defines the default terms for displaying media resources */